“Gidget Goes to Rome” isn’t the best of the three Gidget feature films, but it may not be the worst?

 When the group arrives in Italy, Gidget is ready to have a romantic trip with Jeff while they explore the Eternal City.
-But Jeff abandons her and falls for their pretty tour guide, Daniela (Danielle De Metz).
+But Jeff abandons her and falls for their tour guide, Daniela (Danielle De Metz).
 While Gidget is hurt, Paolo enters the picture to stealthily watch after Gidget; saying he wants to write a magazine article about a young American exploring Italy.
 She develops a crush and leaves her friends to explore the people of Rome with Paolo.

 The film starts with an obligatory scene of Gidget on the beach carrying a surf board.
 That maybe lasts five minutes before launching into an Italian adventure.

-Gidget even says to her friends, “We are not here for the sole purpose of looking at men,” which seems more along the lines of the 1959 Gidget who wasn’t interested in man-hunts.
+Gidget even says to her friends, “We are not here for the sole purpose of looking at men,” which seems more along the lines of the 1959 Gidget who wasn’t interested in “man-hunts.”

-James Darren and Joby Baker are the only two actors who appeared in all three of the feature-film.
-Jessie Royce Landis is my favorite actor in the film whose role had the wittiest lines in the funniest scenes.
+James Darren (who receives top billing) and Joby Baker are the only two actors who appeared in all three of the feature films.
+Jessie Royce Landis steals the show in “Gidget Goes to Rome” and has the wittiest lines.
+For example, when Landis first meets Gidget, she immediately says, “Oh God, you’ll be the sweet one.”

 The Sept.
 12, 1963, New York Times Bosely Crowther review was brief and neither praised nor criticized “Gidget Goes to Rome.”
 Crowther noted, Carol played Gidget with “proper pout and correct ingenuousness.”

 “As one of Gidget’s friends explains, it’s part of her ‘growing up.’
 Gidget falls out of love in time … and all ends happily.
 Jeff sums up the entire experience in two immortal sentences: ‘I guess everybody falls in love in Rome in the summer time.
 It’s that old devil Italian moon.’”

 “Gidget Goes to Rome” sums the whole experience as “part of growing up.”
-While the feature film portion of the Gidget series ends with this movie, the television aspect began two year later and continued for 20 years.
+While the feature film portion of the Gidget series ends with “Gidget Goes to Rome,” the television aspect began two years later and continued for 20 years.

 To read our reviews of the other two films: